smittytone/PreviewCode/README.md

 ## Known Issues ##

-- Previews displayed on external displays, or on Macs with connected to multiple monitors, may intermittently not be scrollable if you’re using a third-party mouse.
-Workaround: a MacBook’s built-in trackpad will be able to scroll.
 - *PreviewCode* will not render Clojure `.edn` files.
 This is because the `.edn` file extension is pre-set on macOS to an Adobe digital rights management product.
-We are investigating possible workarounds.
 - *PreviewCode* will not render TypeScript `.ts` files.
 This is because the `.ts` file extension is pre-set on macOS to MPEG-2 transport stream video files.
-Workaround: use `.tsx` or `.typescript` for TypeScript files.
 - *PreviewCode* will not render Elixir `.exs` files.
 This is because the `.exs` file extension is pre-set on macOS to EXS24 instrument files.
-Workaround: use `.ex` for Elixir files.
+- Previews displayed on external displays, or on Macs with connected to multiple monitors, may intermittently not be scrollable if you’re using a third-party mouse.
+Workaround: a MacBook’s built-in trackpad will be able to scroll.

 ## Source Code ##